Tides of Change: An Exciting Future for Perianaesthesia Nursing, Let’s make it happen! - Dr Paula Foran

 Ellen Poole has been a staff nurse, head nurse of PACU and ambulatory surgery, and clinical nurse III in PACU.
 She is currently a professor at Chamberlain College of Nursing teaching baccalaureate, masters and doctoral students, with a primary focus on nurse educators along with advanced research courses.
 Dually certified as perianesthesia nurse and a nurse educator, Dr. Poole has been actively engaged in both the Research and EBP committees of ASPAN serving as a mentor to many colleagues along the way.
 In addition to her published studies on family visitation in PACU and ambulatory surgery, she was the first to publish on working along in PACU.
 She has been co-investigator on several ASPAN studies such as the two Delphi studies and an evaluation of ASPAN’s preoperative videos.

-Dr Joni Brady
+Joni M. Brady

 Bente Buch is the former conference Chair at ICPAN 2015, Copenhagen Denmark.
 She was part of the Delegates forum, an interactive session where 400 delegates from 21 countries discussed different perianesthesia topics.
 Bente has worked as